Change Started

 Transport

 In addition to the Olympic cauldron, hydrogen will also fuel athlete buses and transport facilities.
 Olympic partner and automobile giant Toyota, which also produced the world’s first hydrogen-powered cars in 2014, will supply approximately 500 Mirai fuel cell vehicles to the Games to help transport staff and officials.
-Toyota will also deliver 100 hydrogen fuel cell buses to ferry athletes around the green Olympics facilities.
+Toyota will also deliver 100 hydrogen fuel cell buses to ferry athletes around the green Olympic facilities.

 Administrative Resources